Xunnamius/black-flag-extensions/README.md

 }
 ```

-Having to go through all that just to invoke one command within another rather
+Having to go through all that just to invoke one command within another quickly
-quickly gets verbose and tiresome.
+becomes verbose and tiresome.
+To say nothing of the fact that `command-A` might
+be changed down the road to export a configuration object or something other
+than a default function.

+Now we've got transitive tight-couplings between commands, which makes bugs more
+likely and harder to spot.

 Hence the purpose of `getInvocableExtendedHandler`.
 This function returns a
 version of the extended command's `handler` function that is ready to invoke
 immediately.
+It can be used with both BFE and normal Black Flag command exports.

 For example: